-She participated in the performance Fluxus in the Swamp, piano activities 2024 by Philip Corner at Santa Fe College gallery and took part in a panel discussion with Bibbe Hansen, Jack Massing, Craig Coleman, Dr. Billie Maciunas, Professor Sean Miller at the Harn Museum, Gainesville Florida.
+She participated in the performance Fluxus in the Swamp, piano activities 2024 by Philip Corner at Santa Fe College gallery and took part in a panel discussion alongside Bibbe Hansen, Jack Massing, Craig Coleman, Dr. Billie Maciunas, Professor Sean Miller at the Harn Museum, Gainesville Florida.

 Originally from Ghana, she currently lives and work in Gainesville, Florida the United States.